Wish you had white sofa covers but not sure how to keep them clean? Here’s how I clean IKEA couch covers, and keep them white with stunning results!

 However my most used trick is to simply clean just a few cushions that really need it.

-And since the Ektorp 3.5 series is discontinued and I can’t get more covers to fit (unless I purchase the slightly larger Uppland covers or get some custom made) I try and keep on the original IKEA covers and wash when needed.
+And since the Ektorp 3.5 series is discontinued and I can’t get more covers to fit (unless I purchase the slightly larger Uppland covers or get a custom slipcover made) I try and keep on the original IKEA covers and wash when needed.

 When it’s time to clean

-But those cheats only get me so far… at least twice a year, it’s time to fully clean all the slipcovers all at once for a good fresh start again.
+But those cheats only get me so far… at least twice a year, it’s time to fully clean all the IKEA couch covers all at once for a good fresh start again.

 Above is what the white sofas generally look like by the time they need cleaning.